North Hill Campus Master Plan

 Director, Public Affairs

-An artist's rendering of the future at ACC's North Hill Campus
+An artist's rendering of the future at Assiniboine's North Hill Campus

 Around The College

 Nearly 100 Assiniboine students graduate in DauphinRead Post

 2017 Assiniboine Courage Award DinnerView Details